top-comengineer/woo-store-vacation/README.md

 ![Woo Store Vacation](https://ps.w.org/woo-store-vacation/assets/banner-1544x500.jpg?rev=1542924)

+▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

+►► If you are not a developer, please use the offical [plugin post page](https://wordpress.org/plugins/woo-store-vacation "Download Woo Store Vacation plugin") on wordpress.org.

+▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬

+## Installation

+* Download the plugin from it's GitHub Repository Release window.
+* Log into your WordPress website and navigate to **Plugins** » **Add New**.
+* Click **Upload Plugin** and **Choose File**, then select the plugin’s `.zip` file.
+Click **Install Now**.
+* Click **Activate** to start using your plugin right away.

+## Requirements

+* PHP version 7.2 or greater.
+* MySQL version 5.6 or greater OR MariaDB version 10.0 or greater.
+* WordPress version 5.0 or greater.
+* WooCommerce version 3.4 or greater.

+## Description

 Going on vacation?
 Use Woo Store Vacation settings to make sure your buyers are not disappointed by buying items and unexpectedly waiting a long time to receive them.

 Woo Store Vacation Mode allows you to put your shop on pause or hold mode for a certain amount of time.
 This feature could be helpful if: